icopy-site/awesome/docs/awesome/awesome-electronics.md

 ## Podcasts
- - [The Amp Hour](https://theamphour.com/) - Off-the-cuff chat about electronics with Chris Gammel and Dave Jones (https://github.com/kitspace/awesome-electronics/blob/master/EEVBlog), often with guests
+ - [The Amp Hour](https://theamphour.com/) - Off-the-cuff chat about electronics with Chris Gammel and Dave Jones (EEVBlog), often with guests
  - [Embedded FM](https://www.embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests.
  - [Sparkgap Podcast](http://thesparkgap.net) - Covers a specific EE topic each episode, sometimes with guests.
  - [MacroFab Engineering Podcast](https://macrofab.com/blog/podcast/) - Weekly podcast where Parker and Stephen from MacroFab discuss EE topics and industry news